-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step SIT members will monitor the effectiveness of our school wide focus areas through the use

-- of walk throughs and discussions during monthly SIT meetings.
+Action Step Increase school's capacity to empower students to participate in increasingly rigorous

+courses.

 Funding Sources Title I, Part A

-Title II, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

+N/A

 Systems Coherent Instruction

-Effective Leadership

-Professional Capacity

 Supportive Learning Environment

-Method for Monitoring Walk through forms
+Method for Monitoring Milestone Data

-Implementation and Effectiveness SIT agendas
+Implementation and Effectiveness Monitor Enrollment

-SIT monthly minutes
+Master spreadsheet

+Position/Role Responsible Chuck Bennett

+Michele Rosales

+Glen Lawson

-Position/Role Responsible SIT members Timeline for Implementation Monthly
+Timeline for Implementation Monthly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?